-4.7 Contextualised admissions
+4.10 Contextualised admissions

-4.7.1 We recognise that applicants have differing backgrounds and experience and that they do not all have an equal opportunity to demonstrate their potential.
+4.10.1 We recognise that applicants have differing backgrounds and experience and that they do not all have an equal opportunity to demonstrate their potential.
 We aim to set academic achievement in context through the consideration of a range of factors.
-Where applicants are under the age of 25, Goldsmiths may use contextual information alongside applications in order to build up a full and rounded view of an applicant's achievement and potential.
-This additional information is considered by admissions decision-makers alongside the UCAS form.
+Goldsmiths may use contextual information alongside applications in order to build up a full and rounded view of an applicant's achievement and potential.
+This additional information is considered by admissions decision-makers alongside the application form.
 No decisions will be made on the basis of this information alone and applicants must meet our standard academic criteria to be considered for entry.

-4.8 Progression and institutional agreements
+4.11 Progression and institutional agreements